HanXHX/ansible-jenkins-php/README.md

 - `jenkins_port`: jenkins port (default is 8080)
 - `jenkins_extra_plugins`: add your needed plugins here
 - `jenkins_force_install_plugins`: (boolean) force install plugins, could break idempotence
-- `jenkins_auth_enabled`: (boolean) set to true to install plugins with login/pass.
-DO NOT SET TRUE BEFORE FIRST LAUNCH OR JENKINS WITH AUTHENTICATION DISABLED.
 - `jenkins_ansible_user`
 - `jenkins_ansible_password`
 - `jenkins_jdk_package`: package used to install jdk (default is : 'openjdk-7-jdk').
 If JDK is preconfigured, you can disable auto install by setting 'null'.